 6:27 Some manufacturers say they can do 1:1 aspect ratio.
 That is not optimal.
 You want to stay 0.75:1 to ensure a good plating.
 The shape of the microvia is important to allow for the plating solution to flow properly and plate or fill the microvia.
 If you have to do build-up, or in another word you need a buried via, then you would need to choose between staggered or stacked vias.

 6:51 Let me describe the difference between the two.
 Staggered vias essentially mean fewer process steps.
 We do not have to fill the laser-drilled vias with copper because the second laser drill does not land on the first laser drill.
-Filling or plating a microvia shut usually happens in a special plating tank designed with chemistry that plates the laser-drilled microvia from the bottom of the via to the top of the via, until the hole is completely filled.
-Plating a laser-drilled microvia shut adds time and cost to the process and is only needed when you are stacking on an inner layer or if you have a via-in-pad on the outer layer.
+Filling or plating a microvia shut usually happens in a special plating tank designed with chemistry that plates the laser-drilled microvia from the bottom of the via to the top of the via, until it fills the hole completely.
+Plating a laser-drilled microvia shut adds time and cost to the process.
+You only need it when you are stacking on an inner layer.
+Or if you have a via-in-pad on the outer layer.
 If the second laser-drilled via is staggered or offset, there is no need to copper plate shut.
 If you are staggering your laser-drilled microvias, it is important to know what spacing your manufacturer requires between the laser drills.

 7:43 What is the laser drill accuracy?
 It is very safe to assume it is +/- 1 mil accuracy.
 Usually, in a staggered microvia formation, the diameters of both operate and lower microvias are the same.
 The key parameter that decides whether the staggering is possible or not, without the lower microvia needing to be filled, is the dimension E, the vertical separation between the central access of the two microvias.
 For staggering to be viable, the value of E must be greater than the microvia diameter.